Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 CO-17

 See also: T2, TP1, Fiscal Year.
-In-depth article: Avoiding CO-17 Errors.
+In-depth article: Avoiding CO-17 mistakes.

-Quarterly GST/QST Return
+Quarterly GST/QST return

-In-depth article: Understanding the GST and QST for Businesses in Quebec.
+In-depth article: Understanding the GST and QST for businesses in Quebec.

-Fixed vs. non-fixed dividend
+Eligible vs. non-eligible dividend

-See also: CDC, CDO, Pay-to-Dividend Strategy.
+See also: CDC, CDO, Salary-Dividend Strategy.

 CCA (Capital Cost Allowance)